cesarturo/MinimalQueues/readme.md

 - An `IMessage` parameter which you can use to read the content and headers of the message.
 - A `Func<IMessage, Task>?` which you can use to invoke the next middleware (If this delegate is not invoked the next middleware will not run)
 - A `CancellationToken` that cancels when the Host is stopping.

+Middlewares are invoked in the order they are added.